riazvm/planespotterCloud/azurereadme.md

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html

 ### Front end Instance
-- In a terminal window navigate to the folder where the planeskeypair.pem was downloaded
-- Go to your EC2 dashboard and select the frontend instance and click on connect
+- Select the frontend vm and copy the public ip
-- Follow the instructions in the popup (chmod 400 planeskeypair.pem)
+- SSH into the frontend vm eg ssh ubuntu@publicip (password in the blueprint is Vmware123456)
-- copy the string under Example (ssh -i "planeskeypair.pem" ubuntu@<ip>)
-- Paste the string in your terminal and click on enter
 - cd /planespotterCloud/planespotter-master/frontend/app/
 - edit frontend.ini
 - Point the PLANESPOTTER_API_ENDPOINT endpoint to your API instance private ip (10.192.20.x)
 - Restart the frontend service (sudo systemctl restart frontend)

 ### API Instance
--RDP into the bastion Host
+- SSH into the bastion Host
-- Go to the EC2 dashboard .
-Log into AWS , serach for EC2 under services
-- Select the BastionHost and copy its public IP to clip board
+- Select the bastion vm and copy the public ip in the azure portal
-- Click on Connect and follow the instructions to get password.
-- Select the planeskeypair.pem file as key file
-- Download the RDP file
-- RDP to the Bastion host using the username and password
-- Transfer the Pem file to the bastion host
-- Follow the instructions on https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html to connect to the api instance (NOTE: Connect to the API instance using the private IP 10.192.20.x)
-- use ubuntu@10.192.20.x for hostname or ip
+- SSH into the bastion vm eg ssh ubuntu@<bastionpubklicip> (password in the blueprint is Vmware123456)
+- Select the api vm and copy the private ip from the azure portal
+- From the bastion vm SSH into the private vm eg ssh ubuntu@<apiprivateip> (password in the blueprint is Vmware123456)
 - On the putty terminal cd /planespotterCloud/planespotter-master/app-server/app/config/
 - edit the config.cfg file and change the DATABASE_URL ip and REDIS_HOST ip to the private ip of the DB and Cache Instace's
 - Restart the app-server service (sudo systemctl restart app-server)